arulchera/java2/README.md

 # java2
-# this is simple java1
+# this is simple java1 pjt